dr-jts/postgis-patterns/lines/line.md

 ![](https://i.stack.imgur.com/DEUn7.png)

 **Solution**
-Exrend both lines so that they intersect, then compute intersection point.
+Extend both lines so that they intersect, then compute intersection point.

 ```sql
 WITH segments AS (